The Ultimate Guide to Headless CMS

 Bonus: Headless CMS Explained for Marketers

 Headless CMS is by its nature a very technical concept, and it can be tricky to get your head wrapped around it.
-Here we will try to explain the concept for non-technical people, why it came to be, and what it means to you.
+Here we will try to explicitly explain the concept for non-technical people, why it came to be, and what it means to you.

 Background

-There are three interconnected factors that helped give rise to headless CMS: DXP bloating, omnichannel, and technological development.
-Many content editors will probably be familiar with slow and too-big-for-their-own-good DXPs, with one million features and an accompanying sludge of a speed.
-The stage was ripe for a lightweight and super-fast CMS to replace the current over-encumbered ruler.
+Many content editors will probably be familiar with slow and too-big-for-their-own-good DXPs, with one million features and an accompanying glacial speed.
+The stage was ripe for a lightweight and super fast CMS to replace the current over encumbered ruler.

-The second factor, omnichannel, should be equally familiar.
-Anyone not living under a rock has taken note of the influx of a horde of digital devices and channels the last couple of decades.
-The personal computer isn’t alone anymore—now it has the company of mobiles, PDAs (at least, it did), smartwatches, doorbells, speech assistants, in-store beacons, and things we haven’t dreamed up yet.
-So, how does one deliver content from one source to one million different channels?
+The personal computer isn’t alone anymore.
+Now it has the company of mobiles, smartwatches, doorbells, speech assistants, in store beacons, and things we haven’t dreamed up yet.
+So, how does one consistently deliver content from one source to one million different channels?

 The third factor, technological development, is probably more obscure for mere mortals.
 In short, we have seen innovations within rich front-end frameworks.
 What are these, you ask?
-Front-ends are what decides the logic, structure, design, behavior, and animation of on-screen elements.
-And this technology has improved so much that developers prefer to build their digital solution with their favorite framework.
-And this fits perfectly well with the headless technology, as we shall see.
+Front-ends are what decides the logic, structure, design, behavior, and animation of on screen elements.

 What Is Headless CMS?